meeshkan/beginners-guide-to-property-based-testing/README.md

         return
 ```

 Running the test passes, so what we believe held up under test!
-Note here that we have used a [@example](https://hypothesis.readthedocs.io/en/latest/reproducing.html#hypothesis.example) decorator to make sure that a specific value is always tested - it's easy to mix a specific example into a property-based test.

 ## Property: Symmetry, such as decoding an encoding value always brings back original
 Symmetry of certain operations, such the property that decoding an encoded value always brings back the original value, can sometimes be used.